bprinty/faux/docs/index.rst

 Overview
 --------

-The `smock <http://github.com/bprinty/smock>`_ module provides utilities for mocking responses from external services during testing.
-TODO: MORE
+The `faux <http://github.com/bprinty/faux>`_ provides utilities for mocking responses from external services during testing.
+With `faux`, you can easily serve a directory structure mocking url endpoints for an externally managed service and use that server for testing.

 For documentation on how to use this package, see the `Usage <./usage.html>`_ section of the documentation.